Smattr/rumur/doc/vs-cmurphi.rst

 line option when generating the verifier.

 CMurphi seems intended to run on Linux and older Unix-style platforms.
 Rumur should run on any POSIX operating system.
-However, the verifier's code does make use of C extensions that may only be supported by GCC and Clang.
+However, the verifier’s code does make use of C extensions that may only be supported by GCC and Clang.

 Syntax Differences